 Can gums grow back after periodontal disease?

-There is no way for receding gums to grow back if they have been injured by periodontitis, or any of the more severe forms of gum disease.
-Although receding gums cannot be stopped, there are treatments that can help keep the issue from getting worse.
+There is no way for receding gums to grow back if they have been injured by periodontitis or any more severe forms of gum disease.
+Although receding gums cannot be stopped, some treatments can help keep the issue from worsening.

 What stage of periodontal disease is irreversible?

 Since the second and third stages of gum disease are irreversible.
-We advise taking preventative steps and seeking treatment as soon as possible once you are aware of any periodontal disease.
+We advise taking preventative steps and seeking treatment as soon as possible once you know of any periodontal disease.
 The earlier periodontal disease is diagnosed and treated, the better chance patients have for it to cause less damage.

-Periodontal disease can be treated using laser therapy non surgically.
+We can treat periodontal disease non-surgically using laser therapy.
 According to recent research, scaling and root planing produced comparable results to laser treatment in treating periodontitis.
 Recovery from laser therapy is much easier than recovery from other periodontal therapies.

 What is the last stage of periodontal disease?